George Floyd sought help with his 'very last breath': prosecutor

 Minneapolis (AFP) –

-George Floyd pleaded for help with his "very last breath" but was not shown any compassion by Derek Chauvin, prosecutor Steve Schleicher said Monday in closing arguments at the closely watched murder trial of the former police officer.
+George Floyd pleaded for help with his "very last breath" but was not shown any compassion by Derek Chauvin, prosecutor Steve Schleicher said Monday in closing arguments at the murder trial of the former police officer.

 "George Floyd begged until he could speak no more," Schleicher told the jury in a Minneapolis courtroom.
 "All that was required was a little compassion and none was shown on that day."